 a time for war and a time for peace

 “A time for peace,” I whispered lifting my eyes from the card. “…A time for peace.”
-My heart responded to the prospect of peace with yearning, but it was a concept that eluded me.
+My heart responded to the prospect of peace with yearning, but it was a reality that eluded me.
 I hadn’t an inkling where to begin.
-“A time for peace…” I gazed outward pondering how I might go about realizing the foreign concept in my life.
-I turned to look beside me, as if hoping to find that Gardner had not in fact left.
-I was certain he’d have a wise response to my questioning.
+“A time for peace…” I gazed outward pondering how I might go about realizing peace in my life.
+I turned to look beside me, as if hoping to find Gardner.
+I was certain he’d have some wisdom to offer me.
 Alas, the space beside me was vacant.
 I took a deep breath before tucking the card back into my pocket.
 A notification popped up unto the screen of my watch: ‘Coffee with Friend’.
 I stood, performed some semblance of a final stretch, then turned toward home.

 “Stranger…Right.”
 I welcomed her embrace before taking my seat.

-“You’ve been completely MIA for a few days now.
-I thought I was gonna have to get someone to go knock down your door.”
+“You’ve been completely MIA for days.
+I thought I’d need to get someone to knock down your door.”

 “I texted you that I was okay.”